 There are many ways to release gas from the intestines.
 They include letting it out, passing stool, avoiding gum, taking peppermint supplements, and more.
 If these do not help, over-the-counter remedies are available.

-Gas trapped in the intestines can be incredibly uncomfortable.
-It may cause sharp pain, cramping, swelling, tightness, and even bloating.
+Gas trapped in the intestines can cause sharp pain, cramping, swelling, tightness, and even bloating.

 Luckily, many home remedies can help to release trapped gas or prevent it from building up.
 Twenty effective methods are listed below.

 1. Let it out

 Holding in gas can cause bloating, discomfort, and pain.
 The easiest way to avoid these symptoms is to simply let out the gas.

 A bowel movement can relieve gas.
 Passing stool will usually release any gas trapped in the intestines.

 Eating too quickly or while moving can cause a person to take in air as well as food, leading to gas-related pain.

 Quick eaters can slow down by chewing each bite of food 30 times.
 Breaking down food in such a way aids digestion and can prevent a number of related complaints, including bloating and indigestion.

 As a person chews gum they tend to swallow air, which increases the likelihood of trapped wind and gas pains.